Bosaif39/Mail-Merger-Day-24-Project/README.md

 # **Mail Merge Invitation Script**

 ## **Overview**
+This is the Day 24 project from the 100 Days of Code: The Complete Python Pro Bootcamp.
 This Python script automates the creation of personalized invitation letters.
 By merging a list of names with a template letter, the script generates individual letters for each invitee, saving them as separate text files.
 This is particularly useful for sending custom invitations, announcements, or formal communications.

 ## **How It Works**
 - **Input Files**: The script requires two input files: